eigenomarksamy/virtual-asset-wallet/doc/markdown/User Perspective.md

 ## 4. Next Steps

 - **Wireframing**: If you don't have wireframes yet, creating basic wireframes for each page can help visualize the design.
-- **Set Up Repository**: Set up a version control system (GitHub, GitLab) for collabrative development.
+- **Set Up Repository**: Set up a version control system (GitHub, GitLab) for collaborative development.
 - **Backend Coordination**: Ensure that the backend microservices are set up and accessible via RESTful, GraphQL, etc. APIs.

 ## 5. Future Ideas